lkodinsson/MARS/Fantasy/Skills.md

 ### Water

 Water is about more than just getting things wet; water also represents flow and calming energy.
 Although sound is generally associated with air, you could say that music is also like water.
+Cold temperatures and cold elemental damage is associated with water.

 ### Light

 While illumination is quite literal, and truth is quite philosophical, they are very similar in nature.
 Light is about revealing what is hidden.

-### Dark
+### Darkness

 As a counter to light, darkness is about concealment.
 Darkness is not simply evil.
 Some truths are painful to bear, and darkness would rather hide those truths.